EXECUTIVE FUNCTIONING COACHING

 For example, let’s say that a student suffers from an auditory processing disorder and is required to take notes during a college lecture.
-Self-advocacy allows him or her to communicate to their instructor the nature of the issue and what they will need to overcome it.
+Self-advocacy allows him or her to communicate with their instructor the nature of the issue and what they will need to overcome it.
 Specifically, they may request transcripts of the lectures or the ability to record the session for playback later in a quiet environment.
 Self-advocacy can also be defined as the ability to represent oneself, one’s views, and interests.

 Characteristics of Self-Advocacy

 The ability to speak up on one’s behalf is something that everyone can benefit from, but it is particularly important for those with learning differences.
 However, an individual’s ability to communicate requires several skills:

 The ability to tell the difference between a “want” and a “need.”